eddiegemayel/electric-eye-dev-test-eddie/_design/readme2.md

 The requirements for each step/phase are as follows:

-### Phase 1a
-- On collection pages, a "buy now" button shows under each available product when the toggle is on
-    - Do not show if the product is unavailable
-- When buy now is clicked, the browser is redirected to checkout with the chosen product in the cart

 ### Phase 1b

 - Create a second toggle to change the button to "add to cart"